 There has been no significant change to QBANK's exposure to interest rate risk or the way QBANK manages and measures interest rate risk in the reporting period.
 Historically low interest rates have reduced the ability to reprice deposit products fully for any cash rate decreases.
-QBANK manages this in various ways including consideration of the impact of repricing on loans and advances.
+During the year the demand for fixed rate home loans has resulted in a shift in the composition of the home loan portfolio between variable and fixed rate balances, impacting the timing of when rate changes flow through to net interest income.
+QBANK manages this in various ways including consideration of the impact of repricing on loans and advances, and other deposit products.